DuskPiper/ProjTijuana-Pixiv-Bot/README.md

 2. To run

    - Leave your bot token in a file named `token` in project directory
+   - Leave your pixiv.net cookie in a file named `cookie` in project directory
    - Open Terminal at folder
    - `$ python PiperPixivBot.py`